The Ember CLI

 Learning the CLI

-Although these CLI guides have a lot of content, a typical Ember developer will only need to know and use a small fraction of the information.
-For new users, the recommended learning path is to first do the Ember.js Quickstart and Tutorial, which teach the commands while building a sample app.
-Then, review the Basic Use section of this site as a reference resource.
+For new users, the recommended learning path is to first do the Ember.js Quickstart and Tutorial.
+These teach the commands while building a sample app.
+Then, review the Basic use section of this site as a reference.

-The CLI comes with a command-line-based help system too.
-At any point, if you're curious what a command does and what the options are, you can add
+The CLI comes with a help system too.
+At any point, if you're not sure what a command does and what its options are, you can add

 --help to the command and press enter to find out more.